 - In a stand mixer or using a hand mixer, beat eggs and yolk for 3 minutes on medium high.
 Beating on low, slowly stream in the cooled olive oil/cocao/sugar mixture to the eggs.
 This should take about 1 minute.
 Add vanilla extract.
 Beat 1 additional minute, for a total of 5 minutes.

-- Add sifted flour and salt to the wet ingredients.
+- Add sifted flour to the wet ingredients.
 Mix until just combined, with a few streaks of flour visible.
 Fold in the grated chocolate.

 - Scoop even dollops of brownie batter into the prepared pan.
 Using an offset spatula, smooth batter into the corner and evenly across the pan.